AKROGIS/Facilities-Website/Presentation notes.md

     - Note Locations do not always match the imagery exactly
         - it may be the accuracy of the GPS device used,
         - or inaccuracy in the imagery
-        - or an error in the GPS
+        - or it may be an error

 * Map Navigation
     - Zoom to Home